dips-21/my_practice/SELENIUM Interview.md

 A hub is a server or a central point that controls the test execution on different machines.

 19) Node in selenium Grid ?
-Node is the machine which is attached to the hub .
-There can be multiple nodes in Selenium Grid.
+-> As a part of selenium grid configuration, we configure a single machine as hub and other remaining machine as node.
+Actual execution of the Automated tests happen in node machine, node machine receives tests execution request from the hub , there can be more node machines in the grid configuration, Node is the machine which is attached to the hub .There can be multiple nodes in Selenium Grid.Node machines can have different platform and browsers.node machine platform can be different from hub machine.

 20) What are the types of WebDriver APIs available in Selenium ?
+Selenium webDriver itself an API, where WD is the interface having the diff classes like
 - Firefox Driver , Gecko driver , internet explorer driver , Chrome driver , HTML driver , Opera Driver ,Safari driver, Android Driver , Iphone driver , EventFiring WebDriver.

-21) which is fastest driver ? -> HTMLUnitDriver bcz it does not execute tests in the browser.
+21) which is fastest driver ? ->
+-> Earlier HTMLUnitDriver used to be the fastest headless browser.
+As HTMLUnitDriver and phantomJS are now deprecated. we are left with the chrome and firefox headless browser.In the current days Chrome headless and firefox headless are the fastest , as they run without rendering GUI.. need to add this lines.
+ChromeOptions options = new ChromeOptions();
+options.addArguments("--headless");
+WebDriver driver = new ChromeDriver(options);

 22) Selenium WebD supported languages - java , c# , python , rubt, perl , PHP

 23 ) supporting OS - windows , linux , apple

 24) What are the open source frameworks supported by selenium webdriver ?
-Junit , TestNG , Cucumber , JBheave
+-> Junit , TestNG , Cucumber , JBheave , Appium, Robot framework , Protractor, WebDriverIO, Carina, Serenity, Galen.

 25) what are the locators available in selenium ?
 -ID